 This program is for residents only.
+Commercial tree lots can take their trees to RT Donovan in Sparks.
 Trees must be free of stands, nails, tinsel, lights, and all other decorations.
-Flocked trees cannot be accepted.
+Flocked trees will not be accepted.